Top 30

 Attending university

-You will attend university for one day per week and attend your workplace for the other four workdays.
-During your induction, there will be support for your transition into Higher Education.
+You will attend university for one day per week and attend your workplace for the remainder of your contracted hours.

 Learn from expert and experienced practitioners